-- Rehabilitation The repairs to wharves at the WWL Auto Terminal commenced in August 2017, and involved the reconstruction of wharves to their original design capacity, as well as the repair and replacement of damaged concrete and timber piles, cap beams, joists, bracing, and decks.
+- Berths 196-199 WWL Wharf Rehabilitation - The repairs to wharves at the WWL Auto Terminal commenced in August 2017, and involved the reconstruction of wharves to their original design capacity, as well as the repair and replacement of damaged concrete and timber piles, cap beams, joists, bracing, and decks.
 The project is scheduled to be completed in June 2020 for a total cost of \$14.3 million. - Berth 200 Rail Yard and Track Connections Enhancement - This \$7.0 million enhancement project will bring the locomotive fueling system at Berth 200 into compliance with the Regional Water Quality Control Board's regulatory requirements.
-A storm water collection and discharge system will be constructed, which includes the installation of two lift stations, piping, a storm water detention tank, control valve, and oil separator.
+A storm water collection and discharge system will be constructed, which includes the installation of two lift stations, piping, a storm water detention tank, control valve, and oil water separator.
 Completion is scheduled for June 2020.